 More employees are enjoying flexible work environments now than ever, with one survey revealing that at least 43% of American workers are working remotely at least part-time.
-Whether a flex working schedule means that employees can enter at 10:00 instead of 8:00, or means that a job position can be filled completely remotely, there are many perks involved and they’re all benefiting both employees and their employers.
+Whether a flex working schedule means that employees can enter at 10:00 instead of 8:00, or means that a job position can be filled completely remotely, there are many perks involved and they’re all benefiting both employees and their employers, especially since it’s so easy to create flexible work schedules with new software and apps.
 While great for the workforce, these benefits are beginning to have ripple effects that will be felt for generations to come.

 Allowing People to Work Later into Life